 Crush sits nearby, reminding everyone to chill-ax.

-This area is home to the Cozy Cone Pool.
+The Cars Section at Art of Animation is home to the Cozy Cone Pool.
+This area is designed to look like the entrance to the Cozy Cone Motel.
 You’ll walk through what appears to be the lobby entrance.

 The pool sits on the opposite side.
 It’s the shape of a wheel well.